 The Kia Oval, located in the heart of London, is a world class sporting venue with excellent conference and event facilities.
 Each room is flooded with natural daylight and boasts outstanding views of the famous Oval wicket.
 With a mix of modern and traditional rooms ranging in size, the Kia Oval is suitable for a variety of events.

 Kettering Conference & Leisure Village is one of the most centrally located venues in the UK for meetings, conferences, exhibitions and special occasions.
 We have excellent road links with the A1(M), M1 and M6, and only 55 minutes by train from London we are the perfect location for both national and local events.

-Whether it's a conference, product launch or informal gathering, you'll find the Museum of Science and Industry in Manchester makes every event unique.
+Whether it's a conference, product launch or informal gathering, you'll find the Science and Industry Museum in Manchester makes every event unique.

-The museum opened its doors in 1983 and is located on the original terminus of the worlds first inter-city railway, Liverpool Road.
-There are 5 Listed buildings, 2 of them listed as Grade I.
+The museum opened its doors in 1983 and is located on the original terminus of the worlds first inter-city railw

 There’s nowhere quite like Aintree Racecourse, home of the world famous Randox Health Grand National.
 Steeped in history, drama, triumph and achievement, it is simply unique.
 Combine this inspirational sporting legacy with state of the art facilities and you’ll discover a stage for conferencing and events that is second to none.

 IWM Duxford is a venue like no other.
 This fighter station has been transformed into an impressive events space, rich in heritage and home to over 100 aircraft including the iconic Concorde.
 Whether you're organising a meeting for 10, a conference for 350 or a gala dinner for 1,000, it's a location to delight and inspire your guests.